Miserlou/Zappa/README.md

 If your project needs to be aware of the type of environment you're deployed to, you'll also be able to get `SERVERTYPE` (AWS Lambda), `FRAMEWORK` (Zappa), `PROJECT` (your project name) and `STAGE` (_dev_, _production_, etc.) variables at any time.

+Please note that these are not the [AWS Lambda environment variables](https://github.com/Miserlou/Zappa/issues/501) that Amazon now offers directly.
+These were implemented long before that feature was available, and will not be available through your AWS console.

 ##### Remote Environment Variables

 If you want to use remote environment variables to configure your application (which is especially useful for things like sensitive credentials), you can create a file and place it in an S3 bucket to which your Zappa application has access to.
-To do this, add the `remote_env_bucket` and `remote_env_file` keys to zappa_settings pointing to a file containing a flat JSON object, so that each key-value pair on the object will be set as an environment variable and value whenever a new lambda instance spins up.
+To do this, add the `remote_env` key to zappa_settings pointing to a file containing a flat JSON object, so that each key-value pair on the object will be set as an environment variable and value whenever a new lambda instance spins up.

-For example, to ensure your application has access to the database credentials without storing them in your version control, you can add a file to S3 with the connection string and load it into the lambda environment using the `remote_env_bucket` and `remote_env_file` configuration settings.
+For example, to ensure your application has access to the database credentials without storing them in your version control, you can add a file to S3 with the connection string and load it into the lambda environment using the `remote_env` configuration setting.

 super-secret-config.json (uploaded to my-config-bucket):
 ```javascript